Coup de Chance: Plot

 Fanny and Jean have everything an ideal couple could want, except children.
-Fulfilled in their professional life, they live in a magnificent apartment in the uptown of Paris and seem to be in love.
+Fulfilled in their professional life, they live in a magnificent apartment in Paris and seem to be in love.
 But when Fanny bumps into former high school friend Alain, the situation becomes complicated.
 Seeing each other again seems to ignite old feelings.
 Alain, now a writer, makes no secret of the fact that he has always been in love with her.
 At the same time, during the social evenings of her husband, who in his profession "makes already rich people richer", she begins to question his profit motives.

 Fanny and Alain abruptly launch themselves into an intense extramarital affair, to the point that she seems determined to leave her husband.
 Her husband becomes suspicious of subtle changes in her personality and contacts private investigators to find out if his wife has a lover.
 His fears confirmed, he decides to hire two hitmen to get rid of Alain.

 After his murder, Fanny, no longer in touch with him and finding his apartment empty, becomes convinced that Alain has abandoned her due to her desire to leave her husband for him.
 She gets closer to her husband, with whom she plans to have a child.

 Camille, Fanny's mother, however, learns of a former colleague of Jean who was found dead in mysterious circumstances.
 Although the matter had been dismissed as suicide, she remains suspicious.
-Even if her daughter doesn't believe her, Camille tries to convince her.
+Even though her daughter doesn't believe her, Camille tries to convince her.
 Jean becomes aware of this and decides to have Fanny's mother murdered in order to protect himself.
 He then organizes with one of the hitmen for an "accident" to occur during a hunting outing in the countryside on which he takes his mother-in-law.

 While Camille and Jean go into the woods, Fanny has to return to Paris to bring some medicine to her mother.
 She stops at her ex-lover's apartment and discovers in a drawer a manuscript of a novel he was writing.
 She knows that Alain would never have left without the only copy of his still unfinished book.
 In the woods, now in an isolated place, Jean takes up his rifle and points it at Camille, but he is suddenly shot down by another hunter, who has mistaken him for an animal.

 Production

 In July 2022, Woody Allen announced he would be directing a French-language thriller film.
 In September, Valérie Lemercier, Niels Schneider, Lou de Laâge and Melvil Poupaud joined the cast of the film.
-In February 2023, it was announced the film was titled Coup de chance.
-In an interview posted on October 29th 2025 with producer Julian Schlossberg, Allen said that the budget for Coup de chance was $15 million, but he ended up only using $12 million.
+In February 2023, it was announced the film was titled Coup de Chance.
+In an interview posted on October 29th 2025 with producer Julian Schlossberg, Allen said that the budget for Coup de Chance was $15 million, but he ended up only using $12 million.